openPMD/openPMD-api/docs/source/index.rst

 openPMD C++ & Python API
 ------------------------

+openPMD is an open meta-data schema that provides meaning and self-description to data sets in science and engineering.
+See `the openPMD standard <https://github.com/openPMD/openPMD-standard>`_ for details of this schema.

-This library provides an abstract API for openPMD file handling.
+This library provides a reference API for openPMD data handling.
-It provides both support for writing & reading into various formats and works both serial and parallel (MPI).
-Implemented backends include HDF5 and ADIOS1.
+Since openPMD is a schema (or markup) on top of portable, hierarchical file formats, this library implements various backends such as HDF5, ADIOS1, ADIOS2 and JSON.
+Writing & reading through those backends and their associated files is supported for serial and `MPI-parallel <https://www.mpi-forum.org/docs/>`_ workflows.

 .. raw:: html